Ladi Kwali: Legacy

-In 2022, a significant exhibition titled Body Vessel Clay, Black Women, Ceramics & Contemporary Art, curated and conceived by Dr Jareh Das, was held at Two Temple Place and the York Art Gallery.
-This exhibition highlighted Ladi Kwali and her influence on a generation of Black female artists (including Bisila Noha), using Kwali as a starting point to explore 70 years of ceramics by Black women artists.
+In 2022, a significant exhibition titled Body Vessel Clay: Black Women, Ceramics & Contemporary Art, curated and conceived by Dr Jareh Das, was held at Two Temple Place and the York Art Gallery.
+This exhibition highlighted Ladi Kwali and her influence on a generation of Black female artists, using Kwali as a starting point to explore 70 years of ceramics by Black women artists.
+In 2025, Body Vessel Clay made its US debut at the Ford Foundation Gallery.

 The Google Doodle for 16 March 2022 was in honor of Kwali.